igcbioinformatics/ADER/material/Practical.md

 **QUESTION:** How is the biological variation separated in the PCoA plot you obtained for the guilgur dataset?
 <details><summary>Click Here to see the answer</summary>
-The Genotype is separated clearly by the first axis in the PCoA, which explains XX% variation.
-Nonetheless, there is also
+The Genotype is separated clearly by the first axis in the PCoA, which explains most of the variation.
+Another axis seems to separate samples by the replicate.
+Nonetheless, this axis explains much less of the variation.

 ![PLOT PCoA](images/guilgur_PCA.jpg)